Thirty Meter Telescope: Background

 The University of California, along with Caltech, began development of a 30-meter telescope that same year.
-The California Extremely Large Telescope (CELT) began development, along with the Giant Magellan Telescope, the Giant Segmented Mirror Telescope (GSMT), and the Very Large Optical Telescope (VLOT).
-These studies would eventually become the Thirty Meter Telescope.
+The California Extremely Large Telescope (CELT) began development, along with the Giant Segmented Mirror Telescope (GSMT), and the Very Large Optical Telescope (VLOT).
+These studies would eventually define the Thirty Meter Telescope.
 The TMT would have nine times the collecting area of the older Keck telescope using slightly smaller mirror segments in a vastly larger group.
 Another telescope of a large diameter in the works is the Extremely Large Telescope (ELT) being built in northern Chile.